gdahlberg55/FolderORG_Manus/memory-bank/project_context.md

 - Memory Bank system with JSON storage for tracking history
 - Path Validation System with variable resolution and permission checking
 - MVVM pattern with RelayCommand implementation
 - Structured project organization with dedicated documentation directories
+- Removal of duplicate files to maintain clean structure and better navigation